Understanding Your Home Energy Bill

 Be aware that switching early could incur exit penalties, but it is always worth comparing energy prices to see if a cheaper deal could still save you money.
 You can switch and avoid a termination fee if you are within 49 days of your tariff end date, check with your energy company if you are unsure when your end date is.

 As the days get shorter and cold weather approaches, many people are going to be at home using the heating when usually they would be in the office.
 Heating your home is the number one use of energy, so it is imperative to keep your energy use to a minimum to save money.
-Simply wrapping up in your old favourite sweatshirt could save you from having the heating on all day.

-When wrapping up isn’t enough, turn radiators off in the house if you are not occupying the rooms.
+When wrapping up warm isn’t enough, turn radiators off in the house if you are not occupying the rooms.
 Heating your whole house when you’re in one room all day will waste a lot of energy and drive those bills up.

 You will also want to make sure your thermostat is working correctly, and even consider upgrading to a smart thermostat so you will have full control of the temperature throughout your house, so you be as energy-efficient as possible.